-The amount of Net Position restricted by enabling legislation is \$474,932 at June 30, 2013.
+The amount of Net Position restricted by enabling legislation is \$321,022 at June 30, 2014.

 All remaining Net Position that are not related to capital assets are shown as unrestricted.
-Unrestricted Net Position are available for any lawful purpose.
+Unrestricted Net Position is available for any lawful purpose.
 It is the Board's policy to first apply restricted assets when an expense is incurred and both restricted Net Position are available.